usnistgov/oscal-xproc3/smoketest/readme.md

 The folder additionally contains smoke test pipelines, useful for testing third-party components of the XProc runtime, namely Saxonica and SchXSLT:

-- Test Saxon for the XSLT capability using [SMOKETEST-XSLT](SMOKETEST-XSLT.xpl)
+- Test Saxon for the XSLT capability using [TEST-XSLT](TEST-XSLT.xpl)
-- Test SchXSLT for the Schematron capability using [SMOKETEST-SCHEMATRON](SMOKETEST-SCHEMATRON.xpl)
+- Test SchXSLT for the Schematron capability using [TEST-SCHEMATRON](TEST-SCHEMATRON.xpl)

 ## Analyze and debug